As technology booms exponentially, so does web development.

 Is Angular easy to learn?

-When I started with Angular I found it trickier to work with than React.
+When I started with Angular I found it trickier to work than React.
 Angular has a lot of concepts and syntax to learn.
 However, its tutorial played a big part in accelerating that ramp-up process once I started building my application.

 Angular’s documentation is much longer, as it has more built-in libraries and functionalities because Angular tries to solve more problems than React.
 I also found that Angular is much more verbose, as it has a more boilerplate code.